For playoff contenders, starting third has been bad news

 Texas A&M at LSU.
 If LSU is No. 1, this would be the third top-ranked team the Aggies have faced this season.
 Another chance to derail the SEC's master plan.

 Clemson at South Carolina.
 Clemson has won five straight in the rivalry and most have not been close.
-It's hard to find even a hint of upset potential on the Tigers' schedule, but a rivalry game on the road?
+It's hard to find even a hint of upset potential on the Tigers' schedule, but a rivalry game on the road.
 Maybe?
-And one loss could be one too many for Clemson considering the state of the rest of the ACC.
+And one loss could be one too many for Clemson considering what the committee seems to think of the state of the rest of the ACC.

-Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen http://www.westwoodonepodcasts.com/pods/ap-top-25-college-football-podcast
+Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at http://www.westwoodonepodcasts.com/pods/ap-top-25-college-football-podcast

 More AP college football: https://apnews.com/APTop25CollegeFootballPoll and https://apnews.com/Collegefootball and https://twitter.com/AP_Top25